 - Took a Level in Badass: Lambert spends most of his time as a meek and harmless lion.
 During the climax, he unleashes his inner beast and fights off the Wolf.

-- Use Your Head: Lambert headbutts the wolf into a cliff in the film's climax.
+- Use Your Head: Lambert headbutts the wolf off a cliff in the film's climax.